-The MetLife Mature Market Institute Demographic Profile of Americans 65+ shows an aging population of 36 million people, some with few assets and relatively low income; 10% live below the poverty line.
+The MetLife Mature Market Institute Demographic Profile of Americans 65 and over shows an aging population of 36 million people, some with few assets and relatively low income; 10% live below the poverty line.

 The publication reports the segment of the population between 65 and 69 has a median net worth of $114,000, including the equity in their homes, but $27,588 without it.
 For those between 65 and 74, the average before-tax income is $35,118 with most coming from Social Security.
 Of the entire 65+ population, 80% own their own homes and 20% are renters.

-Not surprisingly, the lion’s share of the 65+ age group’s expenditures are for basic necessities such as housing, food, transportation and health care.
+Not surprisingly, the lion’s share of the 65+ age group’s expenditures is for basic necessities such as housing, food, transportation, and health care.
 Those over 75, for example, spend just $896 per year on entertainment.

 “This is alarming data, particularly with regard to the future,” said Sandra Timmermann, Ed.D., director of the MetLife Mature Market Institute.
 “Our report shows that the 65+ population comprises 12.6% of the current population — one in eight people — and that the ranks will double to about 71.5 million people by 2030; by 2050 there will be 86.7 million people over 65.”

 “As we consider increased longevity rates, coupled with the low savings patterns of the baby boomers, we can anticipate that the older population of the future will not fare any better financially than this 65+ generation,” said Timmermann.
 “In addition, the fastest-growing population group is those aged 85 and over — the group most likely to be frail and in need of care.
 These facts point to the pressure that will be placed on our economy, particularly our health and long term care systems, and the need to help individuals plan for their economic security.”

 For the current 65+ age group, the following statistics are notable: